chrdebru/chrdebru.github.io/index.md

 ### Chairs and Organizing Committees (past five years)

+* 2nd International Workshop on Users and Knowledge Graphs Co-located with SEMANTiCS 2026
 * 7th International Workshop on Knowledge Graph Construction Co-located with ESWC 2026
 * 1st International Workshop on Users and Knowledge Graphs Co-located with SEMANTiCS 2025
 * 6th International Workshop on Knowledge Graph Construction Co-located with ESWC 2025